Azure-Samples/Cognitive-Services-Voice-Assistant/clients/README.md

 ## Overview

-This folder includes sample Voice Assistant client application.
-Voice Assistants clients use Microsoft's [Speech SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-sdk) to manage microphone input and audio streaming to [Direct Line Speech Channel](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/direct-line-speech) service and connection to your [Bot-Framework](https://dev.botframework.com/) bot.
-Speech SDK can also manage connection to your [Custom Commands](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/custom-commands) voice application.
-The clients can be configured for [keyword activation](https://speech.microsoft.com/customkeyword) using [keyword model files in this repository](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/tree/master/keyword-models) or new ones you create.
-All samples support playback of the Voice Assistant's text-to-speech response.
+This folder includes sample Voice Assistant client application
+* Voice Assistants clients use Microsoft's [Speech SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-sdk) to manage microphone input and audio streaming to [Direct Line Speech Channel](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/direct-line-speech) service and connection to your [Bot-Framework](https://dev.botframework.com/) bot.
+* Speech SDK is used to manage connection to your [Custom Commands](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/custom-commands) voice application.
+* All client samples support multi-turn dialogs, managing microphone state [based on hints](https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md#input-hint) from the bot or your Custom Command application
+* All client samples can be configured for [keyword activation](https://speech.microsoft.com/customkeyword) using [keyword model files in this repository](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/tree/master/keyword-models) or new ones you create.
+* All client samples support playback of the Voice Assistant's text-to-speech response.

-For more details on each client sample, see the individual folders.
+For more details on each sample, see their individual folders.

 ## Client configuration